ehkropf/ModifiedSchwarz/README.md

 ### Example

 Example usage is provided.
-Edit the `draw.py` script to point to your local copy of Python 3, and then use `make example` to compile and run.
+Use `make example` to compile and run.
+Requires you have Python 3 installed in your path to generate an image.

 ### Unit tests